szawacki/AzurePowerShellScripts/README.md

 # AzurePowerShellScripts
 Collection of azure powershell scripts using azure powershell version 1.0.0 or higher.
-Some scripts manage azure service manager resources, others manage azure resource manager resources.
+All scripts have leading tags (RM, or SM), marking them for use with azure resource manager, or service manager.